 Are There Limits on What an Insurer Will Pay?

 Yes.
 The amount an insurer will pay for a claim depends on the coverage limits a policyholder chooses.
-The amount of coverage you’re required to carry varies from state to state.
-And you might choose to purchase a higher level of coverage than your state mandates.
+Note that the amount of coverage you’re required to carry varies from state to state, and you might choose to purchase a higher level of coverage than your state mandates.

 Coverage caps are usually broken down into three categories: